Peking-Westlake Geometric Analysis Seminar (Spring 2025)

 Week 5 (Oct 10, 9-10:30AM) Week 6 (Oct 14, 15-16:30PM) Week 7 (Oct 24, 9-10:30AM) Week 8 (Oct 31, 9-10:30AM)

-No Arrangement Speaker: Dr. Mingwei Zhang Speaker: Speaker: Dr. Zhu Ye
+No Arrangement Speaker: Dr. Mingwei Zhang No Arrangement Speaker: Dr. Zhu Ye (叶铸)

 Week 9 (Nov 7, 9-10:30AM) Week 10 (Nov 14, 9-10:30AM) Week 11 (Nov 21, 9-10:30AM) Week 12 (Nov 28, 9-10:30AM)

-Speaker: Prof. Yekai Wang Speaker: Dr. Ruojing Jiang (姜若晶) Speaker: Speaker:
+No arrangement Speaker: Dr. Ruojing Jiang (姜若晶) Speaker: Dr. Anushree Das Speaker: Prof. Ye-kai Wang

 Week 13 (Dec 5, 9-10:30AM) Week 14 (Dec 12, 9-10:30AM) Week 15 (Dec 19, 9-10:30AM) Week 16 (Dec 26, 9-10:30AM)